Another habit that may be evaluated is our emotions. When we are presented with a stressful situation, it may be a habit to feel fear or worry.

 Sounds simple but is not necessarily easy.
 The hard part is the 20, 30, 40, or more years of the tendency to react this way.

 What can we do to destress our negative habits of reacting?

-Another great way of being aware of our emotions is being aware of our thoughts because it is the thought that we are having that causes our feelings.
+Another great way of being aware of our emotions is being aware of our thoughts because it is the thoughts we are having that causes our feelings.

-And finally, never ending goal setting of changing our habits.
-If we want to change behavior that we have had for years it may take some time and hard work.
-Never ending goal setting is the way to move forward.
-If we don't move forward we are stagnant, if we are stagnant our problems get bigger, if our problems get bigger that causes an increase in our stress.
+And finally, never-ending goal setting of changing our habits.
+If we want to change behavior that we have had for years, it may take some time and hard work.
+Never-ending goal setting is the way to move forward.
+If we don't move forward, we are stagnant; if we are fixed, our problems get bigger, and if our problems get bigger, that causes an increase in our stress.

 If you get angry, frustrated, or irritable frequently, or even once in a while, you are creating great stress on yourself mentally, emotionally, physically, and spiritually.
-Make it a goal to stop your negative emotions and replace them with positive one's like calmness, happiness, satisfaction, and even temperedness (I think I just made a word).
+Make it a goal to stop negative emotions and replace them with positive ones like calmness, happiness, satisfaction, and cheerfulness.

 Have a super duper week, and don't forget to have fun and be playful.